uoregon-libraries/rais-image-server/README.md

-The configuration file's values can be overridden by environment variables, while command-line flags will override both configuration files and environtmental variables.
+The configuration file's values can be overridden by environment variables, while command-line flags will override both configuration files and environmental variables.
 Configuration is best explained and understood by reading the example file above, which describes all the values in detail.

 ### Cloud Settings